Engineering T-levels

 DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

-Do you have an eye for design and a curiosity about how things work?
+Do you have an eye for design and a curiosity to how things work?
 You might have the right skills to become an engineer.
 This course explores how materials, the environment, and practical engineering influence design and development.
-You'll learn to solve real-world problems and explore career opportunities, sustainable green engineering, and commercial applications.
-The Engineering T-level at Cirencester College offers specialisms in Mechanical Engineering, Electrical/Electronic Engineering, and Manufacturing Engineering, with each culminating in a relevant project-based exam.
-Additionally, Civil Engineering is offered under the Design, Surveying, and Planning for Construction T-level.
+You’ll learn to solve real-world problems, explore career opportunities, sustainable green engineering, and commercial applications.
+The Engineering T-level at Cirencester College offers specialisms in Mechanical Engineering and Electrical/Electronic Engineering, with each culminating in a relevant project-based exam.

 What will I study in Engineering T-levels?